 There is no reason to avoid the outdoors or any of your favorite activities to avoid ticks, tick bites, and tick disease.
 Take a little extra time to be prepared and there is nothing to worry about.
 Get out and enjoy this great state of ours.

 Now what about at home?
 Could there be ticks there too?
 The answer is yes, of course, but no one wants to have to go through all the preparation described above to spend time in their own backyard.
 Good news, you don’t have to.
 Professional tick protection is available and can put your mind at ease… even walk around barefoot and in short sleeves.
-Mosquito Squad of Greenville’s barrier spray and tick tube system eliminates the ticks so there is no need to spend all that time preparing and avoiding.
+Mosquito Squad of Greenville’s barrier treatment and tick tube system eliminates the ticks so there is no need to spend all that time preparing and avoiding.
 Professional home treatment gets the ticks out of your yard and keeps them out from season to season.
 Call us today for more information and a tick control quote.